PagerTree/pt4-docusaurus/learn/devops/what-is-devops/what-is-a-devops-pipeline.md

 ## How to Build a DevOps Pipeline

-Building a DevOps pipeline involves several steps and requires careful planning and the right set of tools.&#x20;
+Building a DevOps pipeline involves several steps and requires careful planning and the right set of tools.

 **Here’s how to get started:**